braincogsci/mbcs-projects/Literature Thesis/Literature Thesis Manual.md

 If it proves difficult to choose a good length of the thesis, a useful heuristic is to follow the size of a review article in the respective field of expertise.

+### Timeline
+As mentioned above, projects vary in terms of workload distribution.
+Still, the most common pattern is for students to take one month to explore relevant literature and create a structure for their text, before spending another month on the writing process.
+Creating a work like this is an iterative process: writing will prompt new reading, but roughly speaking the reading and writing portions can be split into two distinct phases of equal duration.

 ### Content
 To promote interdisciplinary training, the content of the Literature Thesis should either:

 - Cover a problem in a discipline that is clearly distinct from that of the student's *Research Project 1* or
 - Combine insights from at least two clearly distinct disciplines

-In either case, the thesis should contain a reflection on how its main findings can be integrated with other disciplines.
+In either case, the thesis should cover how its main findings can be integrated with other disciplines.

 >[!help]
 >One common issue when recombining disciplines is demarcating where one discipline ends and another begins.
 In the end, disciplines are fluid, somewhat arbitrary constructs.
 See [[../Interdisciplinary research/Demarcating disciplines|here]] for some help on this demarcation problem and [[../Interdisciplinary research/Interdisciplinary integration|here]] for more details on interdisciplinary integration